symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 But this is not always what you want.
 For example, suppose you have a parent component that renders a form and a child component that renders one field in that form.
-When you click a “Save” button on the parent component, that validates the form and re-renders with errors - including a new ``error`` value that it passes into the child:
+When you click a "Save" button on the parent component, that validates the form and re-renders with errors - including a new ``error`` value that it passes into the child: